NexPlayer/Android-SDK/properties.md

 ### RE_BUFFERING\_DURATION (10)

-The number of milliseconds of media to buffer if additional buffering is required during streaming playback (HLS, RTSP, etc).
+The number of milliseconds of media to buffer if additional buffering is required during playback .

 This is the amount of audio and video that NexPlayer buffers when the buffer becomes empty during playback (requiring additional buffering).
 After open() is called, this property can be set at any time during playback by calling setProperty.